IOC working toward July-August Olympics in 2021: Yomiuri

 The IOC and Japanese government succumbed to intense pressure from athletes and sporting bodies around the world on Tuesday, agreeing to push back the Games by as much as a year because of the coronavirus pandemic.

+On Monday, the Tokyo 2020 organizing committee launched a taskforce to resolve issues linked to the postponement, such as reviewing dates for the Games and securing venues.

+No specifics have been discussed yet on the timing of the delayed Games, but a date needs to be decided as soon as possible, Hidemasa Nakamura, a senior official at Tokyo 2020, told reporters after the taskforce’s first meeting,

-IOC President Thomas Bach said on Wednesday that “all options” were on the table for rescheduling, including holding the Games before the Japanese summer.
+IOC President Thomas Bach said on Wednesday “all options” were on the table for rescheduling, including holding the Games before the Japanese summer.

-Reporting by Chang-Ran Kim in Tokyo and Ian Ransom in Melbourne; Editing by Peter Rutherford
+Reporting by Chang-Ran Kim in Tokyo and Ian Ransom in Melbourne; additional reporting by Ju-min Park and Jack Tarrant, Editing by Peter Rutherford and Lincoln Feast.